 However, given the broad definition of reproductive health stressed in these conference platforms, this list of concerns is largely biomedical in nature, potentially of more concern to health care providers than to individual men.
-Furthermore, this biomedical focus may prove inadequate to capture the range of issues men themselves may include in reproductive health definitions (Collumbien and Hawkes 2000).
-Though the reproductive health needs of men finally have been placed squarely on the research and policy agendas, there are still many unanswered questions about what constitutes male reproductive health, as well as the best ways to achieve it.
+Furthermore, this biomedical focus may prove inadequate to capture the range of issues men themselves may include in reproductive health definitions (Collumbien & Hawkes, 2000).
+Indeed, while the reproductive health needs of men have finally been placed squarely on the research and policy agendas, there are still many unanswered questions about what constitutes male reproductive health, as well as the best ways to achieve it.

-Increasingly, reproductive health policymakers (and their critics) have recognized the need for qualitative research to improve understandings of male involvement in reproductive health, as well as men's reproductive health problems (Drennan 1998; Mbizvo 1996; Presser and Sen 2000).
+Increasingly, reproductive health policymakers (and their critics) have recognized the need for qualitative research to improve understandings of male involvement in reproductive health, as well as men's reproductive health problems (Drennan, 1998; Mbizvo, 1996; Presser & Sen, 2000).
 One area of particular interest involves the cultural determinants of reproductive health.
 It is clear that culture, as a predominant system of beliefs and practices shared by a group, affects reproductive health outcomes.
 Discussion of culture in reproductive health initiatives to date has tended to focus on the beliefs and practices concerning the origin and treatment of reproductive health problems, particularly as they present barriers to biomedical intervention.

-Because of its long tradition of research among non-Western populations and its qualitative research strategy of ethnography, the discipline of anthropology has been seen by many as a means to investigate local reproductive norms and problems, as well as to implement a gendered perspective that does not assume universal meanings of masculine and feminine.
+Because of its long tradition of research among non-Western populations, as well as its qualitative research strategy of ethnography, the discipline of anthropology has been seen by many as a means to investigate local reproductive norms and problems, as well as to implement a gendered perspective that does not assume universal meanings of masculine and feminine.
 Anthropology has, to date, been characterized as a discipline suited to complement biomedical health interventions with qualitative knowledge that will improve the deployment of those interventions.

-Anthropology is rapidly growing in this complementary role to international health efforts (Sargent and Brettell 1996; Vlassoff and Manderson 1998), and it has more to offer than local knowledge in the area of reproductive health.
-For one, medical anthropologists often have taken a critical stance toward international health efforts (Kleinman 1978; Lane and Rubinstein 1996; Morgan 1993), including men's incorporation into reproductive health interventions (Collumbien and Hawkes 2000).
-From this critical medical anthropological perspective, culture influences the very character of biomedicine, both as a Western discipline and as a form of health care now found in many non-Western sites around the globe (Inhorn 1994).
+Anthropology is rapidly growing in this complementary role to international health efforts (Sargent & Brettell, 1996; Vlassoff & Manderson, 1998).
+Nonetheless, anthropology has more to offer than local knowledge in the area of reproductive health.
+For one, medical anthropologists have often taken a critical stance toward international health efforts (Kleinman, 1978; Lane & Rubinstein, 1996; Morgan, 1993), including men's incorporation into reproductive health interventions (Collumbien & Hawkes, 2000).
+From this critical medical anthropological perspective, culture influences the very character of biomedicine, both as a Western discipline and as a form of health care now found in many non-Western sites around the globe

+(Inhorn, 1994).
 Culture influences not only how individuals are treated for their reproductive health problems within given systems of medicine, but also how individuals living within local communities define and experience their reproductive health.

-This chapter explores how anthropology, as a humanistic social science, is particularly well suited for assessing men's reproductive health needs through its emphasis on both the specificity and variability of those needs within local cultural contexts.
+This paper will explore how anthropology, as a humanistic social science, is particularly well suited for assessing men's reproductive health needs, through its emphasis on both the specificity and variability of those needs within local cultural contexts.
 Relying on a biosocial perspective, anthropologists who focus their research on reproduction generally argue that local biologies, as well as local cultures, influence men's reproductive health definitions and needs.
-Understanding men's reproductive-health needs requires framing men's health and well-being within local contexts, the traditional focus of anthropology.
+Understanding men's reproductive health needs requires framing men's health and well-being within local contexts, the traditional focus of anthropology.